 Recently, Contoso found a fire in wind turbine W7.
 Opinions vary about what caused the fire.
 In Time Series Insights, we can see that the fire alert sensor was activated during the fire.

 Review other events around the time of the fire to understand what occurred.
 Oil pressure and active warnings spiked just before the fire.

 The oil pressure and active warning sensors spiked right before the fire.
 Expand the displayed time series to see other signs that were evident leading up to the fire.
 Both sensors fluctuated consistently over time.
 The fluctuations indicate a persistent and worrisome pattern.

 Examining two years of historical data reveals another fire event that had the same sensor fluctuations.

-Using Time Series Insights and our sensor telemetry, we've discovered a long-term and problematic trend hidden in the historical data.
+By using Time Series Insights and sensor telemetry, we've discovered a long-term trend hidden in the historical data.
 With these new insights, we can:

 - Explain what actually occurred.

 - Correct the problem.

-- Put superior alert notification systems into place.
+- Put better alert notification systems in place.

 Root cause analysis

-Some scenarios require sophisticated analysis to uncover subtle clues in data.
+Some scenarios require sophisticated analysis to uncover clues in data.
 Select the windmill W6 on date 6/25.

 By expanding the time range, we can determine whether the issue has stopped or whether it continues.

 Other sensor data points can be added to provide greater context.
 The more sensors we view, the fuller our understanding of the problem is.
 Let’s drop a marker to see the actual values.